Frequently Asked Questions

 You can make an appointment via the application form on this website.

 You can also call+31 (40) 235 0103.
 We will ask you which examination class and on which day(s) you would like to be examined.
-In order to be able to determine the correct content of your examination in advanc e, we recommend that you keep your latest medical certificate in hand.
+In order to be able to determine the correct content of your examination in advance, we recommend to keep your latest medical certificate ready.

-It is not allowed to fly as soon as the pregnancy is known.
+It is not allowed for you to fly as soon as the pregnancy is known.
 In principle, this applies to the entire period of pregnancy.
 If it has been demonstrated that the pregnancy is intact by means of an ultrasound, the ILT can give permission to fly until the end of the 26th week of pregnancy with an OML restriction (valid only as, or with, a qualified co-pilot).
-After the pregnancy, flying is allowed again if one is fully recovered from the consequences of pregnancy and childbirth.
+After the pregnancy, flying is allowed again if you are fully recovered of pregnancy and childbirth.
 A statement from the doctor or midwife is required.

-If the cold means that you can’t clear the ears and cavities, which means that the ears and cavities are clogged, it is not allowed to fly because the pressure differences during ascending and descending can lead to acute pain symptoms.
+When the cold means you are unable to clear your ears and sinuses, it is not allowed to fly, because the pressure differences during ascending and descending can lead to acute pain symptoms.

-If there is no active inflammation or secretion from the ear, it is allowed to fly with tubes.
-This also applies to a quiet, dry perforation, otherwise arising.
+If there is no active inflammation or secretion from the ear, it is allowed to fly with grommets.
+This also applies to a quiet and dry perforation.

 This is generally allowed for all medical certificates, provided the refraction deviation falls within the standard of the EASA regulations.
-If you wear contact lenses, you must also carry clear spare glasses.
-If you wear glasses, you must also carry clear spare glasses.
-Sunglasses on strength are not spare glasses, but you may wear them in the cockpit.
+When wearing contact lenses, you must also bring a clear spare pair of glasses.
+Those who wear spectacles also need to bring a clear spare pair.
+Prescription sunglasses are not considered as spare sunglasses, but you can use them in the cockpit.

 Class 1: Applicants with the following conditions may be assessed as fit subject to satisfactory ophthalmic evaluation, provided optimal correction has been considered and no significant pathology has been demonstrated: hypermetropia with not more than +5,0 dioptres, myopia with not more than -6,0 dioptres, astigmatism with not more than 2,0 dioptres, anisometropia with not more than 2,0 dioptres.